Auditable Events

 any configurable setting in the system.
 All events under the cluster

-provide a comprehensive record of configuration changes to
+0x5000xxxxxxxxxxxx provide a comprehensive record of configuration changes to

 any configurable setting in the system.

 Referring to the list of auditable Event IDs, various configuration change events can be generated.
-Instead of having a unique Event ID for every single configuration setting, they are categorized based on the type of setting changed.
+Instead of having a unique Event ID for every single configuration setting, they are categorised based on the type of setting changed.
 For example, there are unique Event IDs for changes made to system, interfaces, ports, VLANs, DHCP-Server, etc.

 As an example of a configuration change event, consider that we change a few

-settings under the system
+settings under the system configuration, like this:

 example:/#> configure example:/config/#> system example:/config/system/#> hostname MySwitch example:/config/system/#> location My Location example:/config/system/#> contact My Contact example:/config/system/#> leave MySwitch:/#>